-WPA 400 - Cross-cultural Experience (0)
+WPA 400 - MWPA Cross Cultural Externship (0)

 Historical and contemporary global influences are a constant reality in the arts.
-This course is a short-term, supervised participation in a crosscultural experience, moving the artist outside of his/her inherent cultural context for the purpose of expanding vision, strengthening artistic expression, and understanding of cultural and global issues related to the student's art form.
+This course is a short-term, supervised participation in a cross-cultural experience, moving the artist outside of his/her inherent cultural context for the purpose of expanding vision, strengthening artistic expression, and understanding of cultural and global issues related to the student's art form.
 The parameters of the externship are defined by the College's policy on "cross-cultural experience," as well as department requirements described in the WPA Student Handbook.
 0 credits.